 (2) The board of a co-operative must ensure that the name of a person admitted to membership is recorded as a member in the register of members, directors and shares within 28 days after the person is admitted to membership.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

+[Section 66 amended by No. 7 of 2016 s.
+200.]

 67. Liability of members to co-operative

 (1) A member of a co-operative is not, as a member, under any personal liability to the co-operative, except as provided by this Division.